-LLP or Limited Liability Partnership is an alternative business form that provides the advantages of a limited liability company and the flexibility like that of a partnership firm.
+LLP or Limited Liability Partnership is an alternative business form that provides the advantages of Company and flexibility of a Partnership firm.

-An LLP, therefore, exhibits elements of both partnerships and corporations.
+An LLP therefore, exhibits the elements of Partnerships and Company.
 This innovative and most awaited form of company was introduced into the Indian corporate world in 2009 by the Limited Liability Partnership act of 2008.

 This unique hybrid combination of a limited and partnership company is thus suitable for small, medium-sized businesses or professionals.